-- Again enquire about the onset and progression of each (be aware of vernacular idioms when taking a history as terms N & T may not be readily understood ('crawling,' 'fat' fingers, 'buzzing,' electric shocks'). - Documentation of fingers affected and aggravating circumstances as with vascular.
-Tingling that occurs after using vibrating tools is physiologically normal and generally accepted as ceasing after 20 minutes (Temporary Threshold Shift, TTS). - Some describe symptoms that occur intermittently and others a more persistent awareness.
+- 1.7.
+Numbness (N) and tingling (T) may occur with blanching or on rewarming as described.
+N & T that presents out with blanching in a warm environment is more indicative of a separate sensory component of HAVS, rather than physiological numbness and tingling in response to the blanching.
+N&T generally start before blanching but not always and separate 'sensory only' and 'vascular only' components of HAVS occur. - 1.8.
+Again enquire about the onset and progression of each (be aware of vernacular idioms when taking a history as terms N & T may not be readily understood ('crawling', 'fat' fingers, 'buzzing', 'electric shocks').
+Documentation of fingers affected and aggravating circumstances as with vascular.
+Tingling that occurs after using vibrating tools is physiologically normal and generally accepted as ceasing after 20 minutes (Temporary Threshold Shift, TTS). - 1.9.
+Some describe symptoms that occur intermittently and others a more persistent awareness.
 Enquire about the effect of periods away from work has on symptoms.
 Again prior hand pictograms are valuable particularly in ascertaining the true distribution.
-A mono-neuropathy may be present (median or ulnar) but caution against textbook descriptions of nerve distribution (i.e. forearm and palmer median to ulnar nerves frequently anastomose, Clark 2011.
-Remember to relate symptoms to the type of tool usage and exposed fingers/thumbs (n.b. thumbs generally not affected in most power tool grips as separated by other fingers). - As the neuropathy progresses there is loss of sensibility and manual dexterity loss.
-Other symptoms such as pain, stiffness or swelling of fingers/hands/wrists should be documented. - Note the aggravating circumstances such as work with vibrating tools, certain forceful gripping or particular work activities.
+A mono-neuropathy may be present (median or ulnar) but caution against textbook descriptions of nerve distribution (i.e. forearm and palmer median to ulnar nerves frequently anastomose, Clark 2011).
+Remember to relate symptoms to the type of tool usage and exposed fingers/thumbs (n.b. thumbs generally not affected in most power tool grips as separated by other fingers).

+- 1.10.
+As the neuropathy progresses there is loss of sensibility and manual dexterity loss.
+Other symptoms such as pain, stiffness or swelling of fingers/hands/wrists should be documented. - 1.11.
+Note the aggravating circumstances such as work with vibrating tools, certain forceful gripping or particular work activities.
 How have symptoms progressed and are they worsening or improving.
-Note any interference with social activities such as hobbies - If nocturnal symptoms enquire if woken by or is merely noticed if wake for other reasons.
+Note any interference with social activities such as hobbies - 1.12.
+If nocturnal symptoms enquire if woken by or is merely noticed if wake for other reasons.
 The former is more indicative of an entrapment neuropathy.
 'Fetal' sleepers and those who swap hands when using a mobile phone because of sensory symptoms is suggestive of cubital tunnel syndrome.
 (Cutts 2007).
-If problems with dexterity, ask for examples which should be readily forthcoming. - Grip is often reduced in those working with vibrating tools but its association to HAVS is unclear but functional effects are important to describe particularly any workplace limitations or potential safety issues.
+If problems with dexterity ask for examples which should be readily forthcoming. - 1.13.
+Grip is often reduced in those working with vibrating tools but its association to HAVS is unclear but functional effects are important to describe particularly any work place limitations or potential safety issues.
 Enquire regarding functional effects on activities of daily living.

-Past Medical & Social History
+2. Past Medical & Social History